brunopc-net/QuebecAQI/README.md

 # QuebecAQI
-Display live air quality of principals cities in Quebec
+Display live air quality of places of interest in Quebec